rjkiv/rb3_plus/Pro Strings/README.md

 - That's it!
 Boot up RB3 and enjoy your upgrades!

 ## YARG
 You can enjoy Pro Strings upgrades from rb3_plus by downloading Rock Band 3 Deluxe's YARG Updates downloads.

-<h1 style="font-size:24px; font-weight:normal">⚠️ This requires clean Rock Band content files! ⚠️</h1>
+<span style="font-size:20px">⚠️ This requires clean Rock Band content files! ⚠️</span>

 1. [[Click here to download the `.zip` file]](https://nightly.link/hmxmilohax/rock-band-3-deluxe/workflows/build/develop/RB3DX-YARG-Updates.zip) which contains the latest version of Rock Band 3 Deluxe YARG Updates.
 2. Extract the .zip file.
 3. Drag the songs_updates folder to where you have your Rock Band songs.